leo20021210/leo20021210.github.io/_pages/about.md

   - /about.html
 ---

-I am Chuanyang Jin, a junior undergraduate student in Honors Computer Science and Mathematics at New York University.
+I am Peiqi Liu, an undergraduate student in Honors Computer Science and Mathematics at New York University.

 My research interests lie in deep learning, computer vision, and self-supervised learning.
-I am currently working with [Prof. Feng Chen](https://engineering.nyu.edu/faculty/chen-feng) on self-supervised visual recognition for robots, and [Prof. Oded Regev](https://cims.nyu.edu/~regev/) on interpretable machine learning to derive insights into biological processes.
-Prior to that, I spent time as a summer intern at Huawei and a teaching assistant at NYU.
+I am currently working with [Prof. Carlos Fernandez Granda]([https://math.nyu.edu/~cfgranda/]) on self-supervised visual image denoising.
+Prior to that, I have worked for [Prof. Rob Fergus]([https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php]) on his Machine Common Sense project and am a software engineer in Yahoo during Summer 2022.

-Beyond my academic pursuit, I enjoy roaming in movies and books.
-I am an avid reader of physics, history, and scientific fiction, as well as a dedicated writer read by more than 15,000,000 times on different platforms.
-I also enjoy playing "Go", piano, and badminton.